wortmanb/wordlebot/README.md

 usage: wordlebot.py [-h] [--quiet]

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help   Show this help message and exit
-  --quiet     Don't print the handy dandy usage message
+  -q, --quiet  Don't print the handy dandy usage message -c, --crane  Use the standard first guess, "crane"

-Wordlebot will prompt for your first guess and the response from Wordle before giving you a list of possible next words.
+Wordlebot will prompt for your first guess (unless you invoke with "-c") and the response from Wordle before giving you a list of possible next words.

 ## Support